acgtools/.github/profile/README.md

 Create some apps to improve ACG experience.

 <!--
-  If you want use your Own Moe-Counter
-  Please refer to the tutorial
-  in its original repo: https://github.com/journey-ad/Moe-Counter And deploy to the replit or glitch
+  If you prefer to use your own Moe-Counter please refer to the tutorial in its original repo: https://github.com/journey-ad/Moe-Counter and deploy it to the Replit or Glitch
 -->
 ![](https://political-capable-roll.glitch.me/get/@acgtoolsprofile?theme=rule34)